Former WWE Champion Spotted Backstage At ‘Raw’ (Potential Spoilers)

 — Wrestling Observer (@WONF4W) November 25, 2018

-WWE has announced quite a few matches and segments for Monday Night Raw including a Seth Rollins open challenge for Intercontinental Championship, a segment with Elias and Bobby Lashley, Finn Balor vs. Baron Corbin, and Bobby Roode and Chad Gable versus The Authors of Pain for the Tag Team titles.
+WWE has announced quite a few matches and segments for Monday Night Raw, including a Seth Rollins open challenge for Intercontinental Championship, a segment with Elias and Bobby Lashley, Finn Balor vs. Baron Corbin, and Bobby Roode and Chad Gable versus The Authors of Pain for the Tag Team titles.

 With all of those announced segments and matches, it’ll be interesting to see where Bray Wyatt fits in, if he’s on the show at all.